Since I moved into the new house, one I can call my own until the end of my engagement here in Uganda I started to really enjoy my evenings.

 For over a week now, I stopped going home late.
-One because I am done with my acting roles as head of the base and logistics support and two I lost the privilege of having a night driver at my disposal so I have to take the day driver to go home.
+One because I am done with my acting roles as head of the base and logistics support and two I lost the privilege of having a night driver at my disposal so I have to take the daily driver to go home.
 I take offense in the beginning but that was petty.
 I can live with it, I mean without a driver I could ask to buy me eggs and bring me to the supermarket after work.
 I just have to be creative so I don’t offend people and still enjoy the bliss of being chauffeured to get my groceries once in a while.

-As a result I get to enjoy my house even more.
+As a result, I get to enjoy my house even more.
 I sit in the balcony with a glass of wine or a cup of espresso and just enjoy the blue sky until the sun sets in.
 Or prepare dinner that cost nothing and eat in front of the tv.
-And sleep when ever and however I like.
+And sleep whenever and however I like.

 It’s my no stress strategy.
 Looking at the positive in a negative situation because I know that my issues are nothing compared to the many that I meet every day in the settlement.

-You see the being alone thing comes with big responsibility that I didn’t ask for.
+You see the being alone thing comes with a big responsibility that I didn’t ask for.
 But it sort of like dropped on my lap like a hot potato.
 The difference is I cannot throw the potato on another person lap because there’s no one else here.

 You must be wondering what I am blabbering about.
 Well, for contexts I will tell you about my week.

 For a long time, the mission is struggling to find solutions to make work easy for the program.
-First the support team is supposed to do that but something must be blocking them from doing a smooth job despite all the necessary supports provided.
+First, the support team is supposed to do that but something must be blocking them from doing a smooth job despite all the necessary supports provided.

 So, before the holidays, the boss finally accepted that the problem is not the lack of capacity, but the lack of integrity of the people themselves, those that were asked to provide support to all the projects in the base.
 I will not go into so much into detail because I may land my ass in jail for libel or worst I’ll be sent home for this blog.